drewthoennes/Bored-API/README.md

 }
 ```

+---
 ## Using
-To set up your own Bored API, clone the app and run:
+To set up your own Bored API, clone the app, start your MongoDB instance, and run:
 ```bash
 npm install
 npm start
 # Started on port 8080
 ```

+---
 ## Contributing
 All help is welcome!
 A pull request or a new issue would be very appreciated.
-If you want to add more activities, we've created a UI on the [website](https://www.boredapi.com/contributing) to make suggesting easy.
+If you want to add more activities, I've created a UI on the [website](https://www.boredapi.com/contributing) to make suggesting easy.

+---
 ## Usage
-The Bored API has been used in a few other applications:
+The Bored API has been used in many other applications and projects:

 * [I'm Bored Alexa skill](https://www.amazon.com/gp/product/B07GDL9MP4?ie=UTF8&ref-suffix=ss_rw)
 * [Python wrapper](https://pypi.org/project/bored/)